ignite/cli/docs/contributing/technical-setup.md

 Click the GitHub icon in the sidebar for GitHub integration and follow the prompts.

-## Clone the repos you work in
+## Clone the repos that you work in

 - Fork or clone the <https://github.com/ignite-hq/cli/> repository.

 Internal Ignite users have different permissions.
 If you're not sure, fork the repo.